Professional practice

 Jane is ranked as a top tier leading Junior for Employment in Legal 500 and is described by Chambers and Partners as “extremely bright, very approachable and very quick to respond”, as having “really brilliant expertise in the law” and being “really good at communicating it”.

 Jane accepts arbitral appointments and also acts as mediator and adjudicator.
+She has recently been appointed to the Sport Resolutions Bro Bono Panel.

 Jane is regularly instructed in high-profile, sensitive and complex matters.
-Her recent instructions include: acting for Garden Court in the high-profile employment tribunal case of Bailey v Stonewall and Garden Court concerning discrimination because of gender critical beliefs; acting for NFU Cymru in a Judicial Review against the Welsh Government’s plans to introduce new environmental rules; acting for the UK Government in a case in the Court of Appeal concerning the rights of foster carers (National Union of Professional Foster Carers v Certification Officer); acting for the UK Government in a case about whether the withdrawal of certain services by prison officers was unlawful (Prison Officers Association v Ministry of Justice).
+Her recent instructions include: acting for Garden Court in the high-profile employment tribunal case of Bailey v Stonewall and Garden Court concerning discrimination because of philosophical beliefs; acting for NFU Cymru in a Judicial Review against the Welsh Government’s plans to introduce new environmental rules; acting for the UK Government in a case in the Court of Appeal concerning the rights of foster carers (National Union of Professional Foster Carers v Certification Officer); and acting for the UK Government in a case about whether the withdrawal of certain services by prison officers was unlawful (Prison Officers Association v Ministry of Justice).

 Jane was appointed to the Attorney General’s “A” Panel of Junior Counsel to the Crown in 2020.
 She has acted on a range of matters for the United Kingdom Government in the High Court and tribunals.